 Initialize a Git repo and connect it with your GitHub repo.

-Create AppHarbor app from your GitHub repo.
-Whenever we commit/push our changes to our GitHub repo AppHarbor will automatically fetches the latest push and build it.
-Upon successful build it will deploy the app on its server otherwise it will keep last successful build.
+Create the AppHarbor app from your GitHub repo.
+Whenever we commit/push our changes to our GitHub repo AppHarbor will automatically fetch the latest push and build it.
+Upon successful build it will deploy the app on its server otherwise it will keep the last successful build.
 This makes things very easy.

-Create an ASP.Net MVC application using Visual Studio 2015 MVC template.
+Create an ASP.Net MVC application using the Visual Studio 2015 MVC template.

 Add the packages folder to .gitignore